-The following software is required to install Rumba:
+The following software is required:

-- Windows Installer 3.1 or later - Microsoft .NET Framework 3.5 Service Pack 1 - Microsoft Visual C++ 2010 SP1 Redistributable Package (x86)
+- Windows Installer 3.1 or later

+- Microsoft .NET Framework 4.5.1

+- Microsoft Visual C++ 2013 SP1 Redistributable Package (x86)

 This software is available from the Microsoft Web site.

 In addition, the Microsoft Office .NET Interoperability Assemblies (PIA) is required.
 The PIA enables .NET managed code to interact with a Microsoft Office application's COM-based object model.
 In most cases, the PIA is installed during Office installation.
 However, sometime it is not.
 If you need to add the PIA: